BoazGithub/MSEng-Thesis/README.md

 Contact Information
-If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn or feel free to make issues.
+If you have any questions or would like to collaborate, please reach out to me at aiboaz1896@gmail.com or feel free to make issues.

 License
 The code and datasets are released for non-commercial and research purposes only.
 For commercial purposes, please contact the authors.